flaviojaf21/dio-jogo-de-naves/README.md

 ## Project Description

 <p align="justify">
-  This game was developed in HTML5, Javascript and CSS offered by Digital Innovation One (DIO).
+  This spaceships game was developed in HTML5, Javascript and CSS offered by Digital Innovation One (DIO).
 </p>

 ## Prerequisites